Molesclaw/yxie7183_9103_tut3/README.md

 ### Changes Made to Group Code
 **Introduced Class for Rectangle and Line:** The original group code did not use classes.
 I converted the rectangle and line into two classes, making the code more concise.

+**Replacing randomly created lines with a fixed number of lines:** The original group code use random() function to draw both horizontal and vertical lines.
+I changed the random number to a fixed number, so that users can control the number of lines and interact.

 ### Internet Technique
 **Copilot:** I use it for simple code input and bug fixing.